elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-line-segments-and-points-behave-under-rotation-in-terms-of-quadrant-transitions.md

 url: /learn/mathematics/questions/how-do-line-segments-and-points-behave-under-rotation-in-terms-of-quadrant-transitions
 score: -1.0
 related_article1:
-    id: 162077
+    id: 162081
-    title: How does a 270 degrees counterclockwise rotation affect the coordinates of a point?
+    title: >-
+        What is the transformation rule for both a 90 degrees clockwise and a 270 degrees counterclockwise rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-270-degrees-counterclockwise-rotation-affect-the-coordinates-of-a-point
+    url: /learn/mathematics/questions/what-is-the-transformation-rule-for-both-a-90-degrees-clockwise-and-a-270-degrees-counterclockwise-rotation
 related_article2:
-    id: 162081
+    id: 162143
+    title: >-
-    title: What is the transformation rule for both a 90 degrees clockwise and a 270 degrees counterclockwise rotation?
+        Describe the process of performing a 90 degrees clockwise rotation about the origin.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-transformation-rule-for-both-a-90-degrees-clockwise-and-a-270-degrees-counterclockwise-rotation
+    url: /learn/mathematics/questions/describe-the-process-of-performing-a-90-degrees-clockwise-rotation-about-the-origin
 related_article3:
+    id: 162073
+    title: >-
+        How is a two-dimensional graph defined in the context of a coordinate plane?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-is-a-twodimensional-graph-defined-in-the-context-of-a-coordinate-plane
+related_article4:
     id: 162078
+    title: >-
-    title: What are the similarities and differences between a 90 degrees clockwise rotation and a 270 degrees counterclockwise rotation?
+        What are the similarities and differences between a 90 degrees clockwise rotation and a 270 degrees counterclockwise rotation?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-similarities-and-differences-between-a-90-degrees-clockwise-rotation-and-a-270-degrees-counterclockwise-rotation
-related_article4:
-    id: 162145
-    title: What is the coordinate rule for a 90 degrees clockwise rotation?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-coordinate-rule-for-a-90-degrees-clockwise-rotation
 related_article5:
-    id: 162145
+    id: 162081
+    title: >-
-    title: What is the coordinate rule for a 90 degrees clockwise rotation?
+        What is the transformation rule for both a 90 degrees clockwise and a 270 degrees counterclockwise rotation?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-coordinate-rule-for-a-90-degrees-clockwise-rotation
+    url: /learn/mathematics/questions/what-is-the-transformation-rule-for-both-a-90-degrees-clockwise-and-a-270-degrees-counterclockwise-rotation
 ---

 &nbsp;